 “Shh Grandpa, let’s take a walk outside.”
-All of them headed outside to the park area.
-The ladies enjoyed when the baseball team came and greeted them with smiles.
+All of them headed outside to the parking area.
+The ladies enjoyed it when the baseball team came and greeted them with smiles.

 They deliberately walked by Professor Zemansky who didn’t smile.
 Then again, he never smiled.
 To him, the world is a serious place with no room for frivolity.

 “The baby killer and his acolytes,” he grumbled.

 Most of the women glared, but there were some who supported the Professor who glared back.
 Tension had been building between the vets and people who supported that long-ago war.

 Black Jack motioned the other vets to follow them to the parking area.
 When they got there, Black Jack asked in a growl, “What do you have in mind, boy?”